-Foods containing GMOs must be labeled with the words, "Tento produkt/výrobek obsahuje geneticky modifikovaný/ou/é (name of the organism)," with the information about the name of the product, name of the genetically modified organism(s), conditions of managing the GMO, information on safe use.
-Only GMOs listed in the EU GMO register are approved to enter the market.
-Example in English

-(label must be in Czech language though): "Product contains soybean oil from genetically modified soybeans."
+Genetically modified foods (i.e., "GMOs", genetically engineered (GE) products) are to follow EU regulations.
+Foods containing GE ingredients must be labeled with the words, "Tento produkt/výrobek obsahuje geneticky modifikovaný/ou/é (name of the organism)," and include the name of the product, name of the GE organism(s), conditions of managing the GE product, and information on safe use.
+Only GE traits listed and approved in the EU GMO register are allowed to enter the market.
+Example in English (label must be in Czech language though): "Product contains soybean oil from genetically modified soybeans."

-For more information on the treatment of biotech foods in the Czech Republic, please see our report Agricultural Biotechnology Annual 2017.
+For more information on the treatment of biotech foods in the Czech Republic as well as the GMO free/non GMO labeling scheme, please see our Agricultural Biotechnology Annual Report for the Czech Republic.